SOFIE-project/Provisioning-and-Discovery/README.md

 ![Internals](/imgs/usage.png)
 Figure 2: Usage of the Component

 As shown in Figure 2, the user [configures](#configration) the semantic file for the IoT device (Raspberry Pi for prototype) and host it on the server.
 The user starts the SOFIE Provisioning and Discovery component on the device.
 After starting the component, the user installs the mobile client [application](/android_app/README.md).
-User is shown multiple options that relates to the discovery protocols.
+User is shown multiple options that relate to the discovery protocols.
 The mobile client scans for the nearby IoT devices based on the protocol selected.
 In order to filter the newly discovered IoT devices, a custom advertisement packages with URI link to the semantic representation file.
 After discovering, the mobile client downloads the semantics file that contains the meta-data for the IoT device and goes through the file.
 The metadata from the file is checked against the requirements provided by the user before provisioning the device to the database.
-If the device pass the minimum requirement, the connection between the mobile and the IoT device is established and the device is configurated to work with the IoT platform.
+If the device passes the minimum requirement, the connection between the mobile and the IoT device is established and the device is configurated to work with the IoT platform.

-The design of the architecture was driven by the discvoery scenario of the SOFIE Mobile Gaming Pilot.
+The design of the architecture was driven by the discovery scenario of the SOFIE Mobile Gaming Pilot.

 ![Internals](/imgs/discovery_internal.png)